Two and Three year-old toddlers are the easiest age!

 I have worked with young children and parents for over twelve years now, as a preschool teacher, parent educator, and parent coach.
 The majority of my most effective behavior techniques come from Love and Logic™.
-Below are some of the strategies that I have found work best with this age group.
-I’ve used these different approaches not only with my own children but with hundreds of toddlers in the classroom and have found great success with their techniques both at home and in the classroom.
+Below are some of the strategies I have found work best with this age group.
+I’ve used these different approaches with my own children and hundreds of toddlers in the classroom.
+I have had great success with their techniques, both at home and in the classroom.

 Young children are basically tiny scientists.
-They are walking (or toddling) around the world gathering as much information as they can about their environment and the way things work.
+They walk (or toddle) around the world gathering as much information as they can about their environment and the way things work.
 Our job as parents (or teachers) is to be research assistants and help them along the way.
-This is one of the ways they acquire their language skills, by listening to us narrate what they are doing and describe the objects and environment around them.
+This is one of the ways toddlers acquire their language skills.
+They listen to us narrate what they are doing and describe the objects and environment around them.

 Well, how do we do this?
-Let’s start with the good experiments because these are often the ones that get overlooked, usually with little or no response.
-And yet, remembering to acknowledge these good experiments is what causes our children to continue to do them.
+Let’s start with good experiments because these are often the ones that get overlooked, usually with little or no response.
+Yet, when you remember to acknowledge these good experiments it causes our children to continue to do them.
 Carrie Contey, a local Austin parenting coach, sums it up best when she says, “What we appreciate appreciates.”
 Those things that we notice and appreciate our children doing are the things they will do with greater and greater frequency.
-So saying, “Thank you for saying please when you asked for a snack,” or “I noticed you shared your truck with your friend – that made him smile,” or “Your brother loves your hugs,” will reinforce that those were good experiments and will increase the likelihood of seeing those again.
+So when you say, “Thank you for saying please when you asked for a snack,” or “I noticed you shared your truck with your friend – that made him smile,” or “Your brother loves your hugs,” that will reinforce that those were good experiments.
+When you acknowledge their good behavior it will increase the likelihood of seeing that positive behavior again.

 What if your child has just done something that does not fit your family values, like thrown food across the table, or hit you?
 If there is an object involved, for example the food, then the answer is to remove the object, the food.
 You would say something like, “Uh-oh, how sad, looks like meal time is over,” and remove the food.
 No additional reasoning is necessary.
 And if there is not an object involved, for example the child hitting you, then you remove the child.
 You would say something like, “Uh-oh, how sad, looks like a little bedroom time,” and remove the child to their room for a little “time-out.”
 Again, no additional reasoning is needed.

-Click here for more information about upcoming Love and Logic classes, or hosting or sponsoring a class.
+Click here for more information about upcoming Love and Logic classes and how to host or sponsor a class.
 You can even host a class in the comfort of your own home!